riyanshhh/mikxx/README.md

 ### `home.html`

-The home page where users can search for other users by email.
+The home page where users can search for other users by email, create posts, and view a feed.

 ### `profile.html`

-The profile page for each user.
+The profile page for each user, where they can view and update their profile information.

 ## Firebase Configuration